 It allows you to work part-time as you study in school.
 You can know it through the FAFSA letter whether you are eligible or if the school permits you to do so.
-Work-study jobs are from the campus ( not necessarily).
-You can manage both work and job together to earn for your living cost and tuition fee.
+Work-study jobs are from the campus (not necessarily).
+You can manage both work and job together to earn your living cost and tuition fee.

 Apart from working on campus there also many off-campus options available where they can make better credit through it.
 The options that are available for you can be a customer service job that goes hand in hand with your college schedule.
-Working on waiting tables, Parking cars or working at the mall can bring you money.
+Working waiting tables, parking cars, or working at the mall can bring you money.
 Streamline your search to look for office-related jobs so that it helps you in your career.

 a) Employer reimbursement programs

 There is a difference in the jobs of the old days.
 Now companies like Chipotle, Starbucks, and Chrysler provide expansion and addition to their employee's tuition reimbursement every year.

 For example, Starbucks pays half of your tuition fees for their freshmen and sophomore.
 If you go to college in the junior year they will offer you reimbursement of full tuition fee for the senior and junior year.
 To qualify for reimbursement in Starbucks employees need to work for a minimum of 20 hours a week.
 You can move out after completing your graduate there are no hooks attached.
 Similar to Walmart it announced that it will subsidize 1.4 million employees' college fees.